mcelrath/braidcoin/braidpool_spec.md

 only spend it in such a way as to pay all hashers in the manner described by its share accounting.

-The `<Braidpool Commitment>` is a hash of `Braidpool Metadata` committing to any additional data required for the operation of the pool.
-At a minimum, this must include the weak difficulty target $t$ (or it must be computable from this metadata).
-Validation of this share requires that the PoW hash of this bitcoin header be less than this weak difficulty target $t$.
+The `<Braidpool Commitment>` is a hash of `Braidpool Metadata` committing to additional data required for the operation of the pool.
+Validation of this share requires that the PoW hash of this bitcoin header be less than this weak difficulty target $x$.

 The `Braidpool Metadata` is:
 | Field           | Description                                                     |